 Before I became a traveling dad, I was willing to take all sorts of flights to get to my destination.
 Redeyes, multiple destinations, overnights, you name it.
 But everything changed when I had my daughter, and even more changed after I had my son.
-After 36 flights for my almost 4 year old daughter and 13 for my toddler son, I’ve come up with my favorite times to fly.
+After 36 flights for my almost 4 year old daughter and 13 for my toddler son, I’ve come up with my favorite times to fly for young children.

 When traveling with babies and toddlers, I’ve found it really important to choose the right flights and fly at the right time of the day for my kids.
 Obviously everyone’s kids are different, but I think we all can still ask similar questions.
 Here are some ideas about what to think about when you’re choosing when to fly with the little ones.
 And if you’re looking to save some money on your flights, you can always offset costs by applying for travel rewards credit cards!